Clearwater Alimony Attorney

 Many people have misconceptions about Alimony and how it works.
 In Florida, there are different types, and not everyone receives it.
 In fact, alimony (also known as “spousal support”) is only sometimes awarded in a Divorce case.
 An Alimony attorney plays a vital role in the legal process to help spouses get the support they need.

-What are the types of Alimony in Florida?
+What are the different types of Alimony in Florida?